EvanDElia/PlatformGame/README.md

 Download
 ============
-To download and play the game simply download the compressed .zip file.
-This file contains an executable jar file and a copy of the game's assets.
-Simply extract both the jar and the assets folder into the same directory and then run the jar.
+To download and play the game simply download the .jar file and the assets folder.
+Once both are downloaded place them in the saem directory and then run the executable jar file.
+You're computer should enter full screen mode and the game should begin to run!